leoncvlt/loconotion/README.md

 Everything else should be fine.
 Loconotion rebuilds the logic for toggle boxes and embeds so they still work; plus it defines some additional CSS rules to enable mobile responsiveness across the whole site (in some cases looking even better than Notion's defaults - wasn't exactly thought for mobile).

+### But Notion already had an html export function?
+It does, but I wasn't really happy with the styling - the pages looked a bit uglier than what they look like on a live Notion page.
+Plus, it doesn't support all the cool customization features outlined above!

 ## Installation & Requirements
 `pip install -r requirements.txt`

 This script uses [ChromeDriver](chromedriver.chromium.org) to automate the Google Chrome browser - therefore Google Chrome needs to be installed in order to work.

+The script comes bundled with the default windows chromedriver executable.
+On Max / Linux, download the right distribution for you from https://chromedriver.chromium.org/downloads and place the executable in this folder.
+Alternatively, use the `--chromedriver` argument to specify its path at runtime

 ## Simple Usage
 `python loconotion.py https://www.notion.so/The-perfect-It-s-Always-Sunny-in-Philadelphia-episode-d08aaec2b24946408e8be0e9f2ae857e`